steedos/help/en-us/api/instances.md

   }
 }
 ```
-Note："id" is ID of this draft instance, "space" is ID of this workspace, "flow" is ID of this flow, "form" is ID of this form, "name" is title, "applicant" is UserID of this applicant, "applicant_name" is name of this applicant, "applicant_organization" is GroupID of applicant's organization, "applicant_organization_name" is name of applicant's organization, "submit_date" is submit time, "values" is the details of the form, including the field and its value, "traces" is history records of this instance.
+Note："id" is ID of this request instance, "space" is ID of this workspace, "flow" is ID of this flow, "form" is ID of this form, "name" is title, "applicant" is UserID of this applicant, "applicant_name" is name of this applicant, "applicant_organization" is GroupID of applicant's organization, "applicant_organization_name" is name of applicant's organization, "submit_date" is submit time, "values" is the details of the form, including the field and its value, "traces" is history records of this instance.

 （2）If the call is fail, status will returned to fail, and message will be the infomation of error.